 Ever since it first popped up in the Wuhan Province of China, COVID-19 (better known as the coronavirus) has created quite a stir—bordering on panic—around the world.
-Unfortunately, as has been the case many times before, cybercriminals have been using this near panic to support their attacks.
+Unfortunately, as has been the case many times before, cybercriminals have used this near panic to support their attacks.

-Let’s review some of the ways they do so, and how you can protect yourself and your business from these efforts.
+Let’s review how they create an infected network and how you can protect yourself and your business from these efforts.

-“You can sit in a room and create anything you want on a laptop.
+“You can sit in a room and create anything on a laptop.
 That’s why the real con men are gone.”– Frank Abagnale

 Reformed con man and FBI consultant Frank Abagnale is right, as the cybercrimes shaped around the coronavirus have proven.
 Due to the deep anxiety and trepidation that the media coverage of COVID-19 has encouraged, cybercriminals have been handed an opportunity to take advantage of the panicked populace through phishing attempts… an opportunity they have embraced since the end of January.

 These themed attacks have been directed toward a variety of targets.
 For example:

 - Healthcare providers have been targeted by phishing attacks that deliver keylogging malware meant to look like emails from local hospitals or the World Health Organization.